|

 bots.
 These ro

-items from various sources.
+bots are small computer programs that search for specific information about items across various sources.
 Although they will not err in their search, the information they find may be inconsistent, wrong, or incomplete.

 Here is where human intelligence must come in.
 The